East Asian Campus Experience

 UX Skills

-• Mixed method design
+• Mixed Method Design

-• User matrix
+• User Matrix

-Team
+Research Team

-• Student health service
+• Student Health Service

-• IT team
+• IT Team

 Challenge

 In 2020, the onset of the COVID-19 pandemic brought abrupt changes to daily life, intensified by rising anti-Asian sentiment and widespread campus closures.
 For East Asian students—a marginalized group—these shifts created unique challenges in maintaining social connections, managing well-being, and continuing their academic journeys with limited support.
-Recognizing and documenting their experiences during this time is crucial for informing more inclusive university policies and enhancing the campus environment for minority students.

 Assessment Goals That I Helped to Achieve

-• Understand East Asian students' struggles and pain points with campus experiences during the pandemic.
+• Understand East Asian students' struggles and pain points with campus experiences during the pandemic

-• Gather and analyze qualitative and quantitative data to identify and understand issues.
+• Gather and analyze qualitative and quantitative data to identify and understand issues

-• Provide actionable recommendations to university leaders to address these challenges and improve student well-being during the pandemic.
+• Provide actionable recommendations to university leaders to address these challenges and improve student well-being during the pandemic

 Research and Strategy